merrybouv/k12-teacher-trends-analysis/README.md

 - National workforce trend analysis with COVID period highlighted
 - State-by-state comparison of teacher count changes
 - **Teacher-student ratio analysis across grade levels (2016-2024)**
-- **Focus on states with highest ratios to test improvement universality**
+- **Focused on the states the highest ratios (but still realistic) to see if they also showed improvements like the lower ratio states**
 - Professional visualizations for LinkedIn and presentations
 - Investigation of unusual data patterns and reporting inconsistencies
 - Systematic validation of NCES teacher category structure